Update Statistics for All Tables and Databases in SQL Server

 More about SQL Server sp_updatestats

-According to Microsoft documentation, as we commented earlier, this function executes UPDATE STATISTICS against all user defined and internal tables on a database.
+According to Microsoft documentation for sp_updatestats, as we mentioned earlier, this function executes UPDATE STATISTICS against all user-defined and internal tables on a database.

 You can also specify the RESAMPLE parameter as well.
 This is used to update each statistic using its most recent sample rate.
 Allowed values for this parameter are NO and RESAMPLE, with NO as the default.
 Using RESAMPLE may cause full table scans for indexes, while using NO will use the most recent sample rate.